 - Created on the 18 July, 2017.

 Human EBV VCA IgM ELISA kit is intended for analysing in-vitro quantitative amounts of human IgM antibodies to Epstein–Barr virus viral-capsid antigen (EBV VCA IgM) using samples of plasma or serum.
-This EBV VCA-IgM ELISA kit has a minimum analytical sensitivity limit of 0.86 U/ml.
+This assay has a minimum analytical sensitivity limit of 0.86 U/ml.

-The minimum detection sensitivity level of IgM directed to Epstein–Barr virus viral-capsid antigen (EBV VCA-IgM) using current human EBV VCA IgM ELISA kit was 0.86 U/ml.
-The dynamic range for this ELISA assay is 1.0 – 150.0 U/ml.
+The minimum detection sensitivity level of IgM directed to Epstein–Barr virus viral-capsid antigen (EBV-VCA-IgM) using current human EBV VCA IgM ELISA kit was 0.86 U/ml.
+The dynamic range for this assay is 1.0 – 150.0 U/ml.